intellifi-nl/webapi-doc/resources.md

 Subscriptions
 -------------

 Most resources contain actual state.
-The items for example are always avaialble and can show you where an item is seen.
+The items for example are always available and can show you where an item is seen.
 If you have your own backend that keeps state then you are probably only intrested in the changes to our data.
 We call these events.
 Internally we make every change by sending events to internal services.
-We make these events avaialble in several ways.
+We make these events available in several ways.
 If you create subscriptions in this collection then two things can happen:
 1. Applying events are saved into the events resource.
 2. Applying events are immediatly uploaded to an external HTTP end-point (webhooks).